Commercial General Liability Insurance in New York: Fast Answers

 Determine Your Coverage Needs

-New York doesn't require general liability insurance for most businesses, but some licensed trades must carry minimum business insurance coverage to keep their credentials active.
-Coverage limits range from $500,000 to $2 million per occurrence.
-Licensed electricians across the state maintain $1 million per occurrence and $2 million aggregate to meet industry expectations.
+New York does not require general liability insurance for most businesses, but some licensed trades must carry minimum business insurance coverage to keep credentials active.
+Coverage limits often range from $500,000 to $2 million per occurrence, with licensed electricians commonly carrying $1 million per occurrence and $2 million in aggregate.

-Construction work in New York City follows stricter rules, with coverage amounts based on permit type and building height.
-Tower crane projects require $80 million in coverage regardless of project scope.
+New York City applies stricter rules for construction work, with coverage levels tied to permit type and building height.
+Tower crane projects require $80 million in coverage regardless of project size.

 2. 2